VeritechConsulting/veritech-trigger-framework/README.md

 }
 ```

-A full working example can be found in the folder [force-app/examples](force-app/examples).
+A full working example can be found in the folder [examples](examples).

 ## Features
 ### Methods that can be overriden